ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 <a name="ha"></a>
 #### Step 4.1 Reconfigure VMware High Availability (HA)

-The migration involves reconfiguring VMware High Availability (HA), including boot order and priority.
+Setting up a new vDC involves reconfiguring VMware High Availability (HA), including boot order and priority.
 Please consult our guide about [VMware HA configuration](../vmware-ha-high-availability/).

 Here is a checklist of aspect to take into account: